apollographql/apollo-tracing/README.md

 Apollo Tracing is a GraphQL extension for performance tracing.

-Thanks to the community, Apollo Tracing already works with most popular GraphQL server libraries, including Node, Ruby, Scala, Java, and Elixir, and it enables you to easily get resolver-level performance information as part of a GraphQL response.
+Thanks to the community, Apollo Tracing already works with most popular GraphQL server libraries, including Node, Ruby, Scala, Java, Elixir and .NET, and it enables you to easily get resolver-level performance information as part of a GraphQL response.

 Apollo Tracing works by including data in the extensions field of the GraphQL response, which [is reserved by the GraphQL spec for extra information that a server wants to return](https://facebook.github.io/graphql/#sec-Response-Format).
 That way, you have access to performance traces alongside the data returned by your query.